Advanced name search

 - Executive

 Marlene Favela was born on 5 August 1976 in Santiago Papasquiaro, Durango, Mexico.
 She is an actress and executive, known for Gata salvaje (2002), Rubí (2004) and Contra viento y marea (2005).
-She was previously married to George Seely.- Actor
+She was previously married to George Seely.- Director

 - Producer